mamalofsha/Multidirectional-Game/README.md

 This project is a technical implementation of The Castle Builder, developed to demonstrate game development skills in C++ with a focus on custom rendering, grid-based gameplay mechanics, and modular system design.
 The project uses OpenGL for rendering and XML for data persistence and configuration.

 Features and Highlights:
-Custom Rendering Pipeline: Implements grid, textures, and UI rendering using OpenGL.
+-*Custom Rendering Pipeline: Implements grid, textures, and UI rendering using OpenGL.
 Includes dynamic text rendering powered by FreeType and a shader-based approach for visual effects.
 Grid-Based Gameplay: Supports isometric grid systems for building placement, with interactive workshops and decorations.
 Grid configuration and state are dynamically loaded from XML files.
 UI Framework: Includes buttons, popups, and detailed info windows with hover, selection, and text display mechanics, designed for modularity and extensibility.
 Data Persistence: Utilizes XML to save and load map states, including building placements and configurations, ensuring persistent game states.